Understanding consignment: A low-risk strategy for selling goods

 Keeping proper records

 Maintaining thorough records of consignment transactions is essential for tax purposes.
-These records help avoid any potential legal issues related to misreporting or underreporting income.
+These records help avoid any potential legal issues related to misreporting or under reporting income.

 Key takeaway